Mohan Kumar Fans

+The film was theatrically released on 19 March 2021 and received mixed reviews from critics.

 Synopsis

-The story revolves around Mohan Kumar a yesteryear actor who has recently made his comeback in a film after many years.
-He is passionate about movies and has hopes of winning a national award for his recent performance.
+The story revolves around Mohan Kumar a yesteryear actor who has recently made his comeback in films after many years.
+He is passionate about cinema and has high hopes of winning a National Film Award for his recent performance.
 The film explores his relationship with movies and how his friends and family support him in achieving his dreams.

 Cast

 Reception

-The film received mixed reviews from critics.
+The film received mostly positive reviews from critics.

 Awarding the film 3.5 on a scale of 5, Sajin Shrijith from The New Indian Express wrote; "its a fairly effective blend of satire and emotional drama.
 He added despite the excess melodrama, Mohan Kumar Fans manages to be a smile-inducing entertainer."